SelectQuoteLabs/SQComponents/notes/SystemHeader.md

 ## Design Notes

 This component can be displayed with or without header components.
-If you decide to use header components you're responsible for formatting for those buttons including but not limited to color, spacing, and size.
+If you decide to use header components you're responsible for formatting those buttons including but not limited to color, spacing, and size.

 ## Technical Details